How is early non-small cell lung cancer treated with surgery or SBRT?

 Surgery

 Different operations can be used to treat (and possibly cure) NSCLC.
 With any of these operations, nearby lymph nodes are also removed to look for possible spread of the cancer.
 Surgery will require general anesthesia (where you are in a deep sleep) and are usually done through a large surgical incision between the ribs in the side of the chest or the back (called a thoracotomy).
+The 4 most commonly used surgeries for early NSCLC are listed in the table below.

 When you wake up from surgery, you will have a tube (or tubes) coming out of your chest and attached to a special container to allow excess fluid and air to drain out.
 The tube(s) will be removed once the fluid drainage and air leak slow down.
 Generally, you will need to spend 5 to 7 days in the hospital after the surgery.